Overview

 Once I register my domain name, can I change it later?

-Unfortunately, as the registry does not allow for domain names to be changed after purchase, this is not possible.
-Once you have registered and reserved the domain name, you own that domain name through its expiration date.
-Be sure to ensure that the spelling of your domain name is exact when you register it (i.e., ensure that there are no typos or misspellings).
+Unfortunately, this is not possible.
+Once you have registered and reserved the domain name, you own it through its expiration date.
+Make sure that the spelling of your domain name is exact when you register it (i.e., that there are no typos or misspellings).

-If you did register a domain that was not spelled correctly, or want to change the domain name completely, you may also choose to just register the new correctly-spelled domain name.
-Then, let the old one expire after the period you have purchased it for has passed.
+If you registered a domain that was not spelled correctly, the only option is to also register the new, correctly spelled domain name.
+Then, let the old one expire after the period you purchased it for has passed.

 Should I register my domain with "www" in front?

-Can DreamHost help me purchase a domain that is already registered to someone else, or help me contact them?
+Can DreamHost help me purchase a domain that is currently registered to someone else, or help me contact them?

-No. DreamHost cannot assist with neither the sale of already-registered domains or helping you contact a registered domain owner.
+No. DreamHost cannot assist with the sale of currently registered domains or assist you in contacting a registered domain owner.

 Hosting